If you are an entrepreneur looking for a business structure, the LLC (Limited Liability Company) may be your best option.

 First off, we need to explain what an LLC is.
 The LLC stands for limited liability company, which means that its owners are not personally liable for the business's debts.

 This type of legal structure allows you to have pass-through taxation with taxes filed under your individual income tax return instead of a separate one for the business itself.

 An LLC can be started by a single person and does not require minimum capital.

-What's more, this type of business structure is easy to set up: all you need to do is file articles of organization with the Nevada Secretary of State.
+What's more, this type of business structure is easy to set up: all you need to do is file articles of organization and operating agreements with the Nevada Secretary of State.

 Why Start a Limited Liability Company?

 There are many advantages to starting an LLC, including limited liability protection and pass-through taxation.